 FREE MODEL TRAIN DISPLAYS OPEN SATURDAY

-The free Saturday Trains program, in its thirteenth year at Christ Memorial Episcopal Church at the corner of Pine and East Market streets in Danville has a very realistic sound and light show of fiber optic fireworks over its 22-foot-long model railroad display.
-The display will be open on Saturday from 10 a.m. to noon with dozens of trains, a model merry-go-round that children and adults can play with, a historic American Flyer layout, a working model sawmill, and 30 pushbuttons that activate the exhibit’s operating attractions.
+The free Saturday Trains program, in its fourteenth year at Christ Memorial Episcopal Church at the corner of Pine and East Market streets in Danville has a very realistic sound and light show of fiber optic fireworks over its 22-foot-long model railroad display.
+The display will be open on Saturday from 10 a.m. to noon with dozens of trains, a model merry-go-round that children and adults can play with, a historic American Flyer layout, a working model sawmill, and 30 push buttons that activate the exhibit’s operating attractions.
 More than 1,000 icicle lights decorate the display.